How to perform the coherent measurement of a curved phase space by continuous isotropic measurement. I. Spin and the Kraus-operator geometry of $\mathrm{SL}(2,\mathbb{C})$: Two pillars: M easurement theory and differential geometry

 and it is in this picture that a left-invariant Maurer-Cartan form is usually used in geometry.
 That the standard expression of a Schr\"odinger equation results in considering a right-invariant Maurer-Cartan form is because the geometry is rather in the argument of a (wave)function, which means that standardizing the action on the state to be left defines a right-action on the positions,

 corresponding to the ``Schr\"odinger picture.''\\

 We draw attention to three aspects of the Maurer-Cartan form, which emphasize its versatility and centrality.
-The first is that the moving tangent vector $\Rinv{X_\mu}(K)$ is, like all tangent vectors at point $K$, a derivative operator; in equation~\ref{rightinvderivative}, it emerges in the central role played in this article, as the right-invariant derivative at $K$ of a function along the curve $e^{X_\mu t}K$.
-The tangent-vectors/derivative-operators $\{\Rinv{X_\mu}(K)\}$ are special in that, as right-invariant derivatives, they are a basis-vector field that moves rigidly around the manifold under the group action.
+The first is that the moving tangent vector $\Rinv{X_\mu}$ is, like all tangent vectors, a derivative operator; in equation~\ref{rightinvderivative}, it emerges in the central role played in this article, as the right-invariant derivative at the point $K$ of a function along the curve $e^{X_\mu t}K$ leading from $K$.
+The tangent-vectors/derivative-operators $\{\Rinv{X_\mu}\}$ are special in that, as right-invariant derivatives, they are a basis-vector field that moves rigidly around the manifold under the group action.

 The second aspect reiterates what we have already stressed.
 The tensor $dK$ of equation~\ref{movingK} is conceptually quite different from what people usually have in mind when writing a differential displacement such as ``$dK=X_\mu K\omega^\mu dt$''.
 Indeed, the tensor~\ref{movingK} is ready to reproduce displacements in all directions.
-Particularly, by applying the one-form to an infinitesimal displacement at $K$, denoted by a tangent vector $dx^\nu\Rinv{X_\nu}(K)$ with infinitesimal coefficients $dx^\nu$, the tensor returns the infinitesimal displacement,
+Particularly, by applying the one-form to an infinitesimal displacement at $K$, denoted by a tangent vector $dx^\nu\Rinv{X_\nu}$ with infinitesimal coefficients $dx^\nu$, the tensor returns the infinitesimal displacement,

 Despite the apparent triviality, the conceptual difference is important: the tensor $dK$ is a geometric object, which can be geometrically imagined---detached is the word we have used---without imagining a particular displacement, while differentials such as these infinitesimal coefficients $dx^\nu$ by definition cannot.
 This kind of detachment of the imagination is not only useful, but also quite blissful.